Towner Lates

 In 2024-25, Yanaëlle co-led Towner’s Family Days with Ruby Campion.
 She designs and delivers events and community projects with Company Concentric, and often collaborates with musicians like laouto player Miltos Boumis, composer Owen Ho, or experimental bands Afrit Nebula and Column258.

-A looped playlist of films playing throughout the evening at Towner Cinema, curated by Devonshire Collective’s Volta Artists’ Moving Image.
+A looped playlist of films will screen throughout the evening at Towner Cinema, curated by Devonshire Collective’s Volta Artists’ Moving Image.
 Films to be announced shortly.

 Our three exhibitions will be open late and completely free for you to enjoy: Comrades in Art: Artists Against Fascism, a solo exhibition by Danish artist Cecila Fiona and The Ravilious Collection.